lionelmace/iks-lab/book/calico.md

     calicoctl apply -f calico-deny-alb-traffic.yml
     ```

-1. You should not be access any apps available on your sub domain ***.containers.appdomain.cloud**.
+1. You should not be able to access any apps available on your sub domain ***.containers.appdomain.cloud**.

 ## Whitelist the incoming traffic from your laptop IP.